 The pandemic has really taken its toll on many countries, including the US as you know, and everyone is anxious to get to a point where life gets back to “normal”.
 Every country is different, so definitely go take a look at the country’s page for more (just hover over the map and click on the link).
 We’re going into a lot more detail there on what progress has happened and what’s holding us back right now.

 Sorry for sounding like a broken record, but it’s still too far out to say.
-There’s still quite a bit of time before Spring 2021 and future semesters, so you have that in your favor.
+There’s still quite a bit of time before Summer 2021 and future semesters, so you have that in your favor.
 All signs point towards changes (hopefully for the better) before that time.

 Head here — we put together the number of active cases (per 100,000 people) for each of our ILP countries, as well as numbers for the US so that you can get a feel for what those numbers mean in comparison.
 We’ll keep updating this as frequently as reports come out so that it’s fairly up to date.